 Couples who are Developers will have different ministry cycles according to the gifts given to them and their circumstances.
 Discouragement comes from comparing ourselves to others.
 You must beware of comparisons!
-Different couples have gifts that differ according to the grace given to us (Romans 12:6).
-Therefore, the way God develops a ministry through you or the way you contribute to a ministry will be very different from others.
 The problem is that most people, expecting a constant, steady growth or comparing their ministry to someone else's, think they have failed at the end of a cycle.
 So they quit.
 But few ministries operate with continual growth.
 Ministries can seem very slow developing, especially at first.
 You must plant many, many seeds and complete a number of cycles before you start seeing the most significant (numbers-wise) results.
 Remember, "in due time we shall reap, if we do not grow weary" (Galatians 6:9).
 Frequently, couples join or start a small group years after they were first challenged to do so.
 Some who resisted all your efforts to involve them at any level may respond much later due to a need in their life or because the circumstances, like the ages of their children, have changed.
-Many others will respond more favorably as the positive reputation for FamilyLife Couples Studies grows in your community.
+Many others will respond more favorably as the positive reputation for FamilyLife smallgroup resources grows in your community.

 For this reason, Developers should establish a database of couples who have expressed interest or have been challenged or trained in FamilyLife small groups.
 A periodic newsletter with small-group tips and testimonies will remind them without being offensive.
 I call the effect, "Keeping them (prospective leaders or participants) warm."
-You can also continue to invite them to your events and remind them about the influence of FamilyLife Couples Studies.
+You can also continue to invite them to your events and remind them about the influence of FamilyLife small-group resources.
 Many will respond at a much later date.
 Frequently Small-Group Developers get phone calls along the lines of, "Remember us from your meeting two years ago?
 We're ready to start that group now."
 One couple called for help starting a small group eight years after they had been challenged.
-Had we not kept them informed, they would have forgotten all about FamilyLife Couples Studies.
+Had we not kept them informed, they would have forgotten all about FamilyLife small groups.
 But when the circumstances in their lives allowed, God's Holy Spirit used our newsletter to prompt them to start leading a small group.
 Many couples will respond in such a manner if you are patient.